 When a patient is thought to be suitable for the study it will be explained to them and/or their guardian.
 The patient or guardian will be given an information sheet and consent form.
-Written informed consent must be obtained before the patient can take part in the study.
+Written informed consent must be obtained before the patient can take part in the study, this consent to be independently witnessed.
+(Appendix 3).